 OBD-Equipped Vehicles.

-A roadside emissions monitoring device records an OBD-equipped vehicle with a PM emissions measurement that corresponds to exceeding the equivalent OBD trigger threshold for illuminating the MIL, as described in 13 CCR section 1971.1 (e)(8.2.1);
+A roadside emissions monitoring device records an OBD-equipped vehicle with a PM emissions measurement that corresponds to exceeding the equivalent OBD trigger threshold for illuminating the MIL, as described in title 13, CCR, section 1971.1 (e)(8.2.1);

-A roadside emissions monitoring device records an OBD-equipped vehicle with a NOx emissions measurement that corresponds to exceeding the equivalent OBD trigger threshold for illuminating the MIL, as described in 13 CCR section 1971.1 (e)(6.2.1);
+A roadside emissions monitoring device records an OBD-equipped vehicle with a NOx emissions measurement that corresponds to exceeding the equivalent OBD trigger threshold for illuminating the MIL, as described in title 13, CCR, section 1971.1 (e)(6.2.1);

 Non-OBD-Equipped Vehicles.